Overview

 Concord Atlantic provides written reports to clients in an effort to ensure that the client is informed with regard to

-transactions, positions, account value and portfolio performance As such, clients recieve a monthly statement from
+transactions, positions, account value and portfolio performance as such, clients receive a monthly statement from the

 Item 14.
 Client Referrals and Other Compensation